-- Healthcare operations; - Public safety, emergency response, and first responders; - Any establishment engaged in the retail sale of canned food, dry goods, fresh fruits and vegetables, pet supplies, fresh meats, fish and poultry, and any other household consumer products (such as cleaning and personal care products), including stores that sell groceries and other non-grocery products, such as products necessary to maintain the safety, sanitation, and essential operation of residences; - Food cultivation, including farming, livestock, and fishing; - Businesses that provide food, shelter and social services and other necessities of life for economically disadvantaged or otherwise needy individuals; - Businesses necessary for required construction and/or infrastructure projects; ports and maritime, railroads, solid waste collections and removal; utilities; on- and offshore energy production, energy transmission, refineries and chemical plants, pipeline and telecommunication systems;

-- Newspapers, television, radio and other media services; - Banks and related financial institutions; - Hardware stores; - Any other service providers who provide services that are necessary to maintaining the safety, sanitation and essential operation of businesses or residents (e.g. plumbers, electricians, exterminators, security personnel); - Businesses providing mailing and shipping service, including post office boxes; - Educational institutions including public and private K-12 schools, colleges, and universities for the purpose of facilitating distance learning or performing essential functions, provided that social distancing requirements are maintained to the greatest extent possible; - Laundromats, dry cleaners and laundry service providers; - Businesses that supply product needed for people to work from home; - Businesses that supply other essential businesses with support or supplies necessary to operate - Businesses that ship or deliver groceries, food, goods or services directly to residences - Airlines, taxi, and other private transportation providers providing essential transportation services; - Home-based care for seniors, adults or children; - Residential facilities and shelters for seniors, adults and children; - Professional services, such as legal or accounting services, when necessary to assist in compliance with legally mandated services; and - Childcare facilities, provided that social distancing is maintained to the greatest extent possible.
+- Public safety, emergency response, and first responders; - Any establishment engaged in the retail sale of canned food, dry goods, fresh fruits and vegetables, pet supplies, fresh meats, fish and poultry, and any other household consumer products (such as cleaning and personal care products), including stores that sell groceries and other non-grocery products, such as products necessary to maintain the safety, sanitation, and essential operation of residences; - Food cultivation, including farming, livestock, and fishing; - Businesses that provide food, shelter and social services and other necessities of life for economically disadvantaged or otherwise needy individuals; - Businesses necessary for required construction and/or infrastructure projects; ports and maritime, railroads, solid waste collections and removal; utilities; on- and offshore energy production, energy transmission, refineries and chemical plants, pipeline and telecommunication systems; - Newspapers, television, radio and other media services; - Banks and related financial institutions; - Hardware stores; - Any other service providers who provide services that are necessary to maintaining the safety, sanitation and essential operation of businesses or residents (e.g. plumbers, electricians, exterminators, security personnel); - Businesses providing mailing and shipping service, including post office boxes; - Educational institutions including public and private K-12 schools, colleges, and universities for the purpose of facilitating distance and in-person learning, while following Louisiana Department of Health and Department of Education guidance, or performing essential functions, provided that social distancing requirements are maintained to the greatest extent possible; - Laundromats, dry cleaners and laundry service providers; - Businesses that supply product needed for people to work from home; - Businesses that supply other essential businesses with support or supplies necessary to operate - Businesses that ship or deliver groceries, food, goods or services directly to residences - Airlines, taxi, and other private transportation providers providing essential transportation services; - Home-based care for seniors, adults or children; - Residential facilities and shelters for seniors, adults and children; - Professional services, such as legal or accounting services, when necessary to assist in compliance with legally mandated services; and - Childcare facilities, provided that social distancing is maintained to the greatest extent possible.

 All essential businesses should take measures to prevent gatherings of employees, customers, visitors, and any other individuals while operating, to the maximum extent feasible.
+Loitering outside of any of these essential service providers or open businesses shall be prohibited.